b4b4t/shive/README.md

 ## :honeybee: Introduction

 Shive, for service hive, is lightweight IOC service container writen for the Rust applications.
-This is a basic implementatiovn of an IOC that manages the services from a container.
+This is a basic implementation of an IOC which manages the services from a container.

 ## :checkered_flag: Installation

-To use the library in your project.
-In the Cargo.toml file, add the following line :
+To use the library in your project, you can add the following line in the Cargo.toml file :

-`shive = "0.1"`
+`shive = { version = "0.1.0-alpha.1", features = ["derive"] }`

+Work in progress and this is not production ready, please proceed with caution.

 ## :rocket: Get started